saturncloud/examples/examples/examples-gpu/README.md

 An end-to-end data science pipeline comprising data ingest, exploratory analysis, machine learning model training, and deploying models and a dashboard.
 The `examples-cpu` project contains most of the examples, but there are GPU examples for machine learning with RAPIDS.

 *You will learn:*
-- How to train a non-deep-learning ML model on a GPU using RAPIDS
+- How to train a tree-based machine learning model on a GPU using RAPIDS
 - How to train the same model on a cluster of GPU machines using RAPIDS with Dask